Russoul/voxelized3d/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`sudo apt-get install cmake-gui`

 6)compile cmake project in `bindings` directory of this project.
-After that copy outputted `libvoxelizedBindings.so` to the root of the project
+After that copy outputted `libvoxelizedBindings.a` to the root of the project

 7)install LDC https://dlang.org/download.html, DUB tool should be in your path after installation